arangamani/jenkins_api_client/README.md

 There are three ways for authentication using command line interface
 1. Passing all credentials and server information using command line parameters
 2. Passing the credentials file as the command line parameter
-3. Having the credentials file in the default location <tt>HOME/.jenkins_api_client/login.yml</tt>
+3. Having the credentials file in the default location
+   <tt>HOME/.jenkins_api_client/login.yml</tt>

 ### Debug

-The call to client initialization accepts a debug parameter.
-If it is set to <tt>true</tt> it will print some debug information to the console.
-By default it is set to false.
+As of v0.13.0, this debug parameter is removed.
+Use the logger instead.
+See te next section for more information about this option.

+### Logger

+As of v0.13.0, support for logger is introduced.
+Since it would be nice to have the activities of the jenkins_api_client in a log file, this feature is implemented using the Ruby's standard Logger class.
+For using this feature, there are two new input arguments used during the initialization of Client.

+1. `:log_location` - This argument specifies the location for the log file.
+A good location for linux based systems would be '/var/log/jenkins_api_client.log'.
+The default for this values is STDOUT.
+   This will print the log messages on the console itself.
+2. `:log_level` - This argument specifies the level of messages to be logged.
+   It should be one of Logger::DEBUG (0), Logger::INFO (1), Logger::ERROR (2),
+   Logger::FATAL (3).
+It can be specified either using the constants available in the Logger class or using these integers provided here.

 CONTRIBUTING:
 -------------